nginx-shib/shibboleth-fastcgi/README.rst

 The Shibboleth SP software features FastCGI authorizer and responder applications for use with any web server that supports FastCGI.
-This is used with nginx with the `nginx-http-shibboleth
+This is used with Nginx with the `nginx-http-shibboleth
 <https://github.com/nginx-shib/nginx-http-shibboleth>`_ module, but is
 entirely web-server agnostic as it is simply a rebuild of the existing packages.